 Later, he joined the Virginia militia and, in 1794, participated in putting down the Whiskey Rebellion.
-The next year he joined the regular army, in which he continued to serve until 1801, reaching the rank of captain.
+The following year he joined the regular army, in which he continued to serve until 1801, reaching the rank of captain.
 During this time, he met and befriended one of his commanding officers, William Clark.

 In 1801, shortly after his election, President Thomas Jefferson invited Lewis to serve as his personal secretary, where Lewis became immediately involved in planning the Corps of Discovery Expedition.
 Lewis served as secretary for less than two years before being reassigned as an intelligent officer who was “fit for the enterprise and willing to… explore… to the Western Ocean.”

 Between 1804 and 1806, Meriwether Lewis and William Clark led the Corps of Discovery from Wood River, Illinois, to the Pacific Ocean.
 As they traveled, Clark mapped their route, and Lewis recorded information about and collected samples of the unfamiliar plants and animals they encountered.
 The explorers met with the tribes of the Louisiana Purchase to tell them of the changes that would transpire under U.S. ownership.
 Lewis and Clark also tried to establish peace between tribes.
-Not understanding complex intertribal relations and tribal structures, few of these peace-making efforts met with enduring success.
+Not understanding complex intertribal relations and tribal structures, few peace-making efforts met with enduring success.

 Just a little more than a month later, Lewis died mysteriously from gunshot wounds on October 11, 1809.

 Major James Neelly, Lewis’s traveling companion, arrived at Grinder’s Stand within hours of Lewis’s death and buried his body nearby, where it remains today.
 He then took charge of Lewis’ papers and carried them the rest of the way to Washington.
-On October 18th, from Nashville, McNeelly wrote to Thomas Jefferson: “It is with extreme pain that I have to inform you of the death of His Excellency Meriwether Lewis, Governor of Upper Louisiana who died on the morning of the 11th Instant and I am sorry to say by Suicide.”
+On October 18, from Nashville, McNeelly wrote to Thomas Jefferson: “It is with extreme pain that I have to inform you of the death of His Excellency Meriwether Lewis, Governor of Upper Louisiana, who died on the morning of the 11th Instant and I am sorry to say by Suicide.”

 From the beginning, there were questions about whether Lewis committed suicide or was murdered.
 Career associates, including Thomas Jefferson, believed that he died at his own hand.
 However, some family members and others maintained that he was killed.
-Though most historians today accept the theory that Lewis took his own life, a conspiracy theory also lingers.
+Though most historians today accept that Lewis took his own life, a conspiracy theory also lingers.

 Those who believe Meriwether Lewis took his own life have differing theories regarding his reasons, including depression, personal problems, and debilitating illnesses.
 Major James Neelly, the U.S. agent to the Chickasaw Nation; Captain Gilbert Russell, commander of Fort Pickering in present-day Memphis, Tennessee; and Alexander Wilson, a friend of Lewis’, all reported his death as a suicide in letters and statements written later.
 Neelly and Russell based their conclusions on personal observations of Lewis’ strange behavior shortly before his death, while Wilson accepted Mrs. Grinder’s story two years after the event.
-In addition, three men who were probably closest to Lewis — William Clark and Mahlon Dickerson immediately assumed that Lewis had taken his own life when they heard the news.
+In addition, three men probably closest to Lewis — William Clark and Mahlon Dickerson immediately assumed that Lewis had taken his own life when they heard the news.
 In a letter to his brother Jonathan, William Clark wrote, “I fear O!
 I fear the weight of his mind has overcome him.”
 Thomas Jefferson would later write:

-“While he lived with me in Washington, I observed at times sensible depressions of mind… During his western expedition, the constant exertion required of all the faculties of body & mind, suspended these distressing affections; but after his establishment in St. Louis in sedentary occupations they returned upon him with redoubled vigor, and began seriously to alarm his friends.
+“While he lived with me in Washington, I observed at times sensible depressions of mind… During his western expedition, the constant exertion required of all the faculties of body & mind suspended these distressing affections; but after his establishment in St. Louis in sedentary occupations, they returned upon him with redoubled vigor and began seriously to alarm his friends.
 He was in a paroxysm of one of these when his affairs rendered it necessary for him to go to Washington.”

 Later, some historians theorized that Lewis might have suffered from either paresis, defined medically as “a disorder characterized primarily by impaired mental function, caused by damage to the brain from untreated syphilis.”
 Others believe he may have been suffering from malaria.
 Both diseases would affect both his mind and body.